xshoji/bash-script-starter/README.md

 ### Flags

-Flags are not validated.
+Flags will be not validated.

-These flags are set "true" string on enabling (default: empty string).
+These flags are set to "true" string when enabled  (default: empty string).

 ```
 bash-4.2# curl -sf ${STARTER_URL} |bash -s - -n MyScript -a xshoji -f strict -f dryRun > MyScript